How we test AI PCs: The process of lab testing Copilot+ and other AI PCs

 Other AI test workloads

-There are a few other benchmark options, though they aren't quite as formalized as Geekbench ML or the UL Procyon suite.
+There are a few other benchmark options, though they aren't as formalized as Geekbench ML or the UL Procyon suite.
 These benchmarks often involve installing software, making changes to the software, and then letting the test workload run.

 Some tests involve using programs like Audacity to remove background noise from a video or require the NPU to auto-complete a program in Python.
 These tests provide a specific result, making them feel more "real-world" than the synthetic results generated from Geekbench or Procyon.
 However, these tests involve a lengthy setup period and take a long time to run.
 This makes it difficult for the tests to be repeatable enough to join our benchmarking suite.
 One attempt at running the Python workload left the review unit laptop unusable until it had been reset multiple times.

-So for now, our AI PC testing mostly involves running Geekbench ML and the two UL Procyon AI tests because they're much simpler to setup and run to obtain reproducible results.
+So, for now, our AI PC testing mostly involves running Geekbench ML and the two UL Procyon AI tests because they're much simpler to set up and run to obtain reproducible results.

 The Future of AI Benchmarking